 We are a community-led conservation project that was initiated in October 2018 in response to a number of environmental and social problems facing the Osa Peninsula.
-Our primary aim is to conserve the populations of nesting Olive Ridley and Pacific Green turtles that come up to lay on Playa Carate and Playa Rio Oro, while integrating the local community into our conservation program.
+Our primary aim is to conserve the populations of nesting Olive Ridley and Pacific Green sea turtles that come up to nest on the beaches of Carate, Rio Oro and Pejeperro, while integrating the local community into our conservation program.
 We are working to train local people in the conservation of sea turtles in order to provide more employment opportunities and reduce the evidence of environmentally damaging behaviors.

 We contribute to sea turtle conservation on our beaches through a variety of initiatives such as: